 Veterinary & phytosanitary

-Veterinary and phytosanitary treatment
+Veterinary and phytosanitary handling

 Veterinary & Phytosanitary

-Strict control
+Strict inspection

-Our work process
+Our working process

 Requirements